MinhMPA/academic-cv/index.md

 **A parameter-masked mock data challenge for beyond-2pt galaxy clustering statistics**, aka the <a href="https://github.com/ANSalcedo/Beyond2ptMock">Beyond-2pt blind data challenge</a>.
 The Beyond-2pt Collaboration.
 In prep.
 To be submitted to The Astrophysical Journal Supplement Series.

 `2023`
 **Exploring the Growth Index γL: Insights from Different CMB Dataset Combinations and Approaches**.
 Specogna et al. <a href="https://arxiv.org/abs/2305.16865">arxiv preprint</a>.
-Under review for publications in Physical Review D (PRD). <a href="https://ui.adsabs.harvard.edu/abs/2023arXiv230516865S/abstract">[NASA/ADS]</a>
+Accepted for publications in Physical Review D (PRD). <a href="https://ui.adsabs.harvard.edu/abs/2023arXiv230516865S/abstract">[NASA/ADS]</a>

 `2019`
 **Cosmology Inference from Biased Tracers using the EFT-based Likelihood**.
 Elsner et al. <a href="https://iopscience.iop.org/article/10.1088/1475-7516/2020/01/029">JCAP01(2020)029</a>. <a href="https://ui.adsabs.harvard.edu/abs/2020JCAP...01..029E/abstract">[NASA/ADS]</a>